Guest post by Supriya Joshi

 Day 2 of Sri Lanka: Sigiriya

 Sigiriya, a UNESCO world heritage site, is an ancient Lion rock, built in the fifth century.
 This is an important destination in the 10 day itinerary to Sri Lanka.
 We hired a guide and it was a good thing we did.
 Its history in itself is very fascinating.
-The king who built this rock, took immense efforts and shaped its entrance to a lion who is about to leap on its prey.
-Hence the name Sigiriya; Si, or Sinha which means a lion and giri, means a mountain.
-Unfortunately all that is remaining now is the lion paws, at the bottom of the rock.
+The king who built this rock took immense efforts and shaped its entrance to a lion who is about to leap on its prey.
+Hence the name Sigiriya; Si, or Sinha which means a lion, and Giri, means a mountain.
+Unfortunately, all that is remaining now is the lion paws, at the bottom of the rock.
 The gardens and the swimming pools at the base of the rock mountain were lovely and well maintained.
 The climb to the top is exactly 1202 steps.
 And the views are simply stunning.
-We can view Sri Lanka’a cultural triangle from here; Anuradhapura, Polonnaruwa and Dambulla.
+We can view Sri Lanka’s cultural triangle from here; Anuradhapura, Polonnaruwa, and Dambulla.

 On our way to Polonnaruwa, our next destination, we had a delicious and spicy Sri Lankan lunch at Jaga Food.

-We hired a good local guide at Polonnaruwa, once a proud capital of this country between the 10th and 12th century, now merely ruins.
+We hired a good local guide at Polonnaruwa, once proud capital of this country between the 10th and 12th century, now merely ruins.
 The city is very well planned and well maintained by the government.
-We felt captivated by the ruins and its amusing history.
+We felt captivated by the ruins and their amusing history.

 Then, we reached Anuradhapura in the evening and checked in, into our hotel for the night.
 Of course, we were very happy and satisfied with our trip so far and looked forward to what the next days were going to bring.

 Day 3 of Sri Lanka: Anuradhapura – Nilaveli